tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 </details>
 <details><summary>Why do we need blockchain?</summary><br>

+We need blockchain because It solves the fundamental problem of trust between organizations and their affiliated parties, eg (Citizens, Customers, Vendors).

-Blockchain has become more and more important to our world for many reasons.
-They can generally be summed up by **The Five Pillars of Blockchain**:
+This is achieved thanks to the methodologies in **The Five Pillars of Blockchain**:

 <blockquote>
 <details><summary>Open</summary><br>